 St. Paul is a large city located in the state of Minnesota.
 With a population of 300,851 people and 83 constituent neighborhoods, St. Paul is the second largest community in Minnesota.
-Much of the housing stock in St. Paul was built prior to World War II, making it one of the older and more historic cities in the country.
+St. Paul has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Unlike some cities, St. Paul isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in St. Paul are a mix of both white- and blue-collar jobs.
 Overall, St. Paul is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in St. Paul who work in office and administrative support (13.19%), sales jobs (8.80%), and management occupations (8.72%).

 Also of interest is that St. Paul has more people living here who work in computers and math than 95% of the places in the US.

 Of important note, St. Paul is also a city of artists.
 St. Paul has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape St. Paul’s character.